-A nation in tears: Thailand wakes up for the first time in 70 years without its father
+Thai King's funeral procession arrives at the Grand Palace

 Many businesses are operating as normal -- the public holiday is discretionary for private companies.
 Open restaurants have their televisions tuned to royal documentaries, which are airing on all channels.

-Crown Prince Maha Vajiralongkorn was appointed the King's successor in 1972, but exactly when Crown Prince Maha Vajiralongkorn will ascend to the throne is yet to be announced.
+Crown Prince Maha Vajiralongkorn was appointed the King's successor in 1972, but exactly when the Crown Prince will ascend to the throne is yet to be announced.

 Thai Prime Minister Prayut Chan-o-cha said "he needs time to jointly mourn with Thai people."

-According to a palace statement, all government buildings will fly the Thai flag at half-staff for 30 days starting October 14, and all civil servants have been ordered to wear black clothing for a year as a sign of mourning, the palace said.
+According to a palace statement, all government buildings will fly the Thai flag at half-staff for 30 days starting October 14, and all civil servants have been ordered to wear black clothing for a year as a sign of mourning.

 The Thai cabinet is also asking the public not to hold any "entertainment activities" for a month, according to an announcement on state TV.

-"I would like to ask all Thais to listen to the credible source of news and invite all Thais to dress in a way to mourn his passing for one year to offer our condolences," the Prime Minister said in a television address Thursday.

-"Do not let anyone seek an advantage during this time of crisis," Prayut said.

-He further urged citizens to remain calm, for the sake of the country's stability, and said soldiers would be stationed in "every area throughout the kingdom" to boost security in preparation for the funeral.
+The prime minister urged citizens to remain calm, for the sake of the country's stability, and said soldiers would be stationed in "every area throughout the kingdom" to boost security in preparation for the funeral.